is having to choose between

 “Two weeks after Rhoen turned himself in, Derian allowed him to report

 to Gemdorin from the brig.
-He didn’t
+He didn’t have to give Rhoen that opportunity.
+He

 chose to.
-Derian doesn’t want to see their
+Derian doesn’t want to see their family destroyed any more than you

-family destroyed any more than you or I, but there are laws, Eena.
+or I do, but there are laws, Eena.
 Derian is responsible for the safety of

 everyone on this ship, which means he’s duty-bound to command with wisdom and

 caution.
-He can’t make decisions solely
+He can’t make decisions solely on emotion.
+Rhoen has broken a

 significant law—treason against his nation and his queen.
-Ironically, the very queen bent on saving
+Ironically, the very

-him.
-But the law requires him to stand
+queen bent on saving him.
+But the law requires him to stand trial and be judged

-trial and be judged for his actions.”
+for his actions.”

 “But what alternative did Rhoen have?”
 Eena begged.

 Eena didn’t know what to say.
-She
+She surrendered, still sympathizing with

-surrendered, still sympathizing with the poor man’s plight.
-Approaching Ian, she laid her head on his
+the poor man’s plight.
+Approaching Ian, she laid her head on his chest, seeking

-reflex.
-It felt significantly more
+familiar reflex.
+It felt significantly more poignant in reality.

 “It’s not fair,” she whispered.

 “It’s not,” Ian agreed.
-He
+He hesitated to put his arms around her, as

-hesitated putting his arms around her, as much as he desired to.
+much as he desired to.
 Derian’s words kept echoing in his ears.
-“You’re
+“You’re getting too close to her.
+What

-your promise to Angelle?”
+about your promise to Angelle?”

 Ian let his eyelids fall.
-With a
+With a heavy sigh he gave in, wrapping Eena

-heavy sigh he gave in, wrapping Eena up tightly in his hold.
+up tightly in his hold.
 It felt too perfect being with her.
-Derian was right, though, he had gotten
+Derian was right,

-closer to this compassionate, gentle woman than he had planned to.
-But when had he crossed the line between
+though, he had gotten closer to this compassionate, gentle woman than he had

 “You’re a trying woman,” Ian muttered.